Assassination Rogue Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1

 - Maim, Mangle is the worst of the single-target Conduits, offering a minor damage increase to Mutilate as long as your target is affected by Garrote.
 The damage bonus simply is not high enough to compete with the other Conduits however.

 - Poisoned Katar is our best AoE Conduit and provides no boost to single-target whatsoever.
 If you want to run two Potency Conduits for AoE, this replaces Well-Placed Steel.

-- Our Covenant Conduits: Reverberation, Sudden Fractures, Septic Shock are all worse than both Well--Placed Steel, as well as Lethal Poisons, in single-target.
-With the exception of Sudden Fractures, they are also all worse on AoE.
-Sudden Fractures can be picked as your second AoE Potency Conduit, in addition to Poisoned Katar.
+- Our Covenant Conduits: Reverberation and Septic Shock are worse than both Well--Placed Steel, as well as Lethal Poisons, in single-target.

 Assassination Rogue Endurance Conduits